The Voyage Out: Critical reception

 Writing in 1926, E. M. Forster described it as "... a strange, tragic, inspired book whose scene is a South America not found on any map and reached by a boat which would not float on any sea, an America whose spiritual boundaries touch Xanadu and Atlantis".
 Reviewing the book a decade earlier, he wrote this: "It is absolutely unafraid...
 Here at last is a book which attains unity as surely as Wuthering Heights, though by a different path."

 Literary scholar Phyllis Rose writes in her introduction to the novel, "No later novel of Woolf's will capture so brilliantly the excitement of youth."
 And also the excitement and challenge of life.
 "It's not cowardly to wish to live," says one old man at the end of the book.
 "It's the very reverse of cowardly.
 Personally, I'd like to go on for a hundred years...
 Think of all the things that are bound to happen!"

+Woolf's review copies for USA publication

+There are two known copies of the first edition that Woolf is known to have used to record her intended alterations ahead of the 1920 re-issue in the USA.
+The first is in a private collection in the USA.

+The second was acquired in 1976, by the University of Sydney, from a bookshop in London.
+This copy was mis-filed in the science section of the University of Sydney's rare books collection by mistake, as the call number was similar to that collection's numbers.
+It was re-discovered in 2021 during a re-cataloguing.
+This copy contains the carbon copies of notes in the other copy but, also and uniquely, Woolf's notes and some deletions (in Chapter 25) written in violet ink.
+This copy has Woolf's name written on the front flyleaf.
+The copy has been digitised and published by the university.